gidsey/project_07_D2.2/README.md

 Once you add a Model with some fields or each time you make changes to the Model, make sure you run:

 `python manage.py makemigrations` to create an initial/new migration file inside the `migrations` folder for that `<app>`.
 So when you run the `migrate` command it knows how to setup or alter the database tables before data starts getting put in those tables.

+# Attributions
+Icon: person by Guilherme Furtado from the Noun Project